-Alternate Job Titles: New Policy Records Specialist, Insurance Policy Records Specialist, New Policy Specialist
+Alternate Job Titles: New Policy Specialist, New Policy Records Specialist, Insurance Policy Records Specialist

-The annual salary for someone with the job title New Policy Specialist may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a New Policy Specialist make?
+The median annual New Policy Specialist salary is $51,246, as of September 06, 2017, with a range usually between $46,550-$58,156, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title New Policy Specialist in the United States.

 This chart describes the expected percentage of people who perform the job of New Policy Specialist in the United States that make less than that annual salary.
-For example the median expected annualy pay for a typical New Policy Specialist in the United States is $44,696 so 50% of the people who perform the job of Accountant I in the United Sates are expected to make less than $44,696.
+For example the median expected annual pay for a typical New Policy Specialist in the United States is $51,246, so 50% of the people who perform the job of New Policy Specialist in the United States are expected to make less than $51,246.

 Processes incoming applications for new and renewing policies to include changes/updates according to company guidelines for group health, dental and/or life policies.
 Responsibilities include reviewing and screening requests, calculating new premiums, issuing new policies and associated documentation.
+Serves assigned accounts by responding to inquiries and resolving issues of concern.
 May handle more complex situations or issues.
-Requires a bachelor's degree or its equivalent and 2-4 years of related experience.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on limited experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Works under general supervision.
-A certain degree of creativity and latitude is required.
+Requires a bachelor's degree or its equivalent.
 Typically reports to a supervisor or manager.
+Gaining exposure to some of the complex tasks within the job function.
+Occasionally directed in several aspects of the work.
+Typically requires 2 to 4 years of related experience.
+View full job description